ddev/ddev-selenium-standalone-chrome/README.md

   - Drupal Test Traits
     - Ensure you have a working site that has the `weitzman/drupal-test-traits` Composer package.
     - `ddev exec -d /var/www/html/web "../vendor/bin/phpunit --bootstrap=../vendor/weitzman/drupal-test-traits/src/bootstrap-fast.php --printer '\Drupal\Tests\Listeners\HtmlOutputPrinter' ../vendor/weitzman/drupal-test-traits/tests/ExampleSelenium2DriverTest.php"`
+  - Behat
+    - When setting up a local `behat.yml`, for the value of `wd_host`, use `http://selenium-chrome:4444/wd/hub`.
+For additional config values, see `config.selenium-standalone-chrome.yaml`.
 - On your host, browse to https://[DDEV SITE URL]:7900 (password: `secret`) to watch tests run (neat!).

 ## Contribute